What Big Five?

 Have you heard?
 We in South Africa, should host the ‘Big Seven’ by including the Great White Shark and the Southern Right Whale.
 If you have, don’t read any more.
 James Stevenson-Hamilton would have fallen of his horse, if you told him that he would be looking after a fish and a whale as part of his job.
-On horseback?
+And on horseback – nogal?

 I have no problem with whales and sharks.
 In fact, I like them both for different reasons.
 But to include them in with the Big Five land mammals makes no sense.
 Rather have the Big Five of the oceans – what do you think of that?
 But now we have the Big Five land animals and the big two sea animals, all thrown into one.
 Although one is not a mammal but a fish… Is this all making sense to you?

 So where can you see these Big Seven, you may ask?
 In a reserve of course!
 But where?
 Well that’s a trick question.
-Apparently, some say, because the Kruger now goes into Mozambique all the way to the ocean, you can see them all at the sea, which is now part of the Kruger.
+Apparently, some say, because the Kruger now goes into Mozambique all the way to the ocean, you can see them all at the sea, which is now part of the Kruger – not true.
 I challenge you to find out what part of the Kruger is part of the ocean and then, when you do, see who’ll show you the whale and the shark – and you won’t need your 4×4.

 Now here is a problem, the southern right whale does not feature in the upper warm Mozambique current – no food.
 And if you can see them both, you have made history, but you won’t be in South Africa anymore.

 I would say that our largest, best known and oldest national park does not have the Big Seven, so why go there?
 I could wax lyrical and say ignore over 90% of our wildlife reserves.
-Now that’s “nuts” (as Churchill once said to the German High Command in 1944 WW II, when asked to surrender!
+Now that’s “nuts” – as Gen. Anthony ‘Tony’ McAuliffe once wrote to the German High Command in 1944 WW II, when asked to surrender!

 We Need a New Board

 With this in mind I started researching some Cape parks (next to the ocean) that had elephants and discovered that one of the best; the Addo Elephant National Park had recently been expanded.
 How’s that?
-Along with more land, it now boasts the Big Seven!
+Along with more land, – no sea – it now boasts the Big Seven!
 Now you can ignore the cheetah and the wild dog as well, because they don’t have them.
 Haaa…

 Yup!
 The Big Seven… elephant, rhinoceros, lion, buffalo, leopard, whale and great white shark and all in their natural habitat.
 Marine wildlife hasn’t really featured in the mainstream of the African wildlife experience.
-Whale watching is a favourite pastime in the Cape – but up ‘til now, never in this combination.
+Whale watching is a favorite pastime in the Cape – but up ‘til now, never in this combination.
 Now there’s a park where these important animals can be viewed and all in their natural environment too.
 Sounds good?
 No… What’s next?
 African Disneyland?
 Aah, don’t tell anyone I said that.

 Unique to the continent, the Big Five were South Africa’s prime game viewing draw card.
 Known as the most dangerous animals to hunt on foot, for a reason (get the picture); back in the days of the big game hunters, these animals could (and did) turn deadly when threatened.
 This made them a prize to bag and a brave man who did it.
 The Big Five gained their reputation at a great price.